keefmarshall/throstle/README.md

 I've included the .idea files in this repo.

-You will also need the wasabi library loaded as an additional module into your Idea session.
+You will also need the [wasabi](https://github.com/wasabifx/wasabi) library loaded as an additional module into your Idea session and added as a dependency.
+This seems to be a painful process for reasons I am unclear about.

 Word lists
 ----------

-There are four word files required - adjs, nouns, advs, verbs.
+There are four word files required - adj, nouns, advs, verbs.

 These are simple text files with one word per line.
 I extracted my versions from WordNet 3.1 using Unix command line tools: